Mythic Fantasy name generator background

 • Generate several batches to compare cadence and tone

-• Save favorites so related NPCs can share the same style family
+• Save favorites so related NPCs can share one lineage-style family

 Built for Courts, Forests, and Half-Elf Crossovers